| by Steve

 used to store the video data is only important to the extent

+that it faithfully reproduces the original image.
 If a video project requires a long shelf life, consider taking

 any video originated images and storing them on a digital